There are a million and one possible errors that can occur on Windows 10/11, and blue screens are a particularly egregious type.

 • Restart the system after a driver update so that Windows can start using the new driver.

-If Windows has failed to find a newer version, try reinstalling the driver instead.
-Repeat the steps above, but when you right-click the graphics device, select “Uninstall device” and then follow the on-screen instructions to reboot the system.
 Windows will reinstall the driver during startup, and then you can check if the procedure has been effective in solving the error.

 If Device Manager tells you that you’re already using the latest version of the driver but you don’t believe it, you can visit the support page of the hardware manufacturer and look for the latest drivers.
-If one is available, you can download and install it yourself.

 While this method is simple enough for popular Intel, AMD, and Nvidia devices, there’s no guarantee you will get the same results with a less-known hardware product.
-Moreover, ensure that the driver you download matches your system and hardware specs so that you don’t end up installing the wrong thing.

-Update Your Driver Automatically With Auslogics Driver Updater
+Update your driver automatically With Auslogics Driver Updater

 If you’re short of patience and time or have little knowledge about drivers, using the methods above can throw up some challenges.
-In this case, you can save yourself a lot of trouble by updating your drivers automatically.

 Using automatic driver updating software like Auslogics Driver Updater will save you time and effort, and it will also provide regular updates, ensuring no obsolete driver stays on your system for long.